 Which one is best though?
 Well it depends on many factors like particle size, refractive index and oil absorption.
 Not to mention your formulation, PVC*, cost factors and how well it is extended already.

 *PVC = Pigment Volume Concentration

 The answer is to test them.

 You’ve probably been offered so many TiO2 extenders lately that you feel a bit daunted by the whole thing.
 How to start evaluating them given that you have many different paint formulations?

-To help with this problem, I am going to suggest an easy step-by-step approach which you can follow to find the best extender for your own application.
+To help with this problem, I’d like to suggest an easy step-by-step approach which you can follow to find the best extender for your own application.

-Since the TiO2 particles are 0.22 microns, the first step to sort out your TiO2 extender possibilities would be to:
+Since the TiO2 particles are around 0.27u in size, the first step to screen your extenders would be to:

-Extenders with particles bigger than a micron are too big to space the TiO2 efficiently.
-With lots of paint grades and formulations to choose from, I suggest that you
+With many paint grades and formulations to choose from, I suggest that you